ElDuderini/Lottie_Flutter_Demo/README.md

 # lottie_demo

-A new Flutter project.
+A demo showcasing how to use lottie in flutter, showcasing a usecase where a progress bar can be made out of three different animations

-## Getting Started
+## Getting Started with flutter

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: